andrewwhitehouse/andrewwhitehouse.github.io/_posts/2018-06-12-lets-design-for-everyone.md

 If you're carrying a coffee and using a phone one-handed you’re temporarily motor-impaired.

+If you're under pressure to complete a task in the 90 seconds between a conversation and your next meeting, you have an insight into the usability issues face by someone who's learning impaired.

 It’s good practice to follow Accessibility Guidelines for site usability.
 90% of websites today don’t even meet Single-A. The minimum legal requirement for [WCAG](https://www.w3.org/WAI/standards-guidelines/wcag/) is Double-A.

 Please don’t think of it as bolt-on.
 Something that’s bolted on can always be dropped off.